 Working out regularly and intensively is the key to a chiseled body and peak physical fitness.
 However, if you want to get into the best possible shape and avoid injuries, allowing your muscles some time to recover is essential.
 With the right approaches, you may be able to speed up muscle recovery after a workout and improve your overall fitness in no time.

-5 Steps for Post-Workout Recovery
+4 Steps for Post-Workout Muscle Recovery

 1. Drink Lots of Fluids and Hydrate

 Unfortunately, many gym-goers focus on drinking water before their routine and forget to do it afterward as well.
-Others have the bad habit of only drinking water when they feel thirsty, which is not recommended.
+Others have a bad habit of only drinking water when they feel thirsty, which is not recommended.

 If you are a fan of sports drinks enhanced with electrolytes or any other kind of post-exercise recovery drinks, popping open a Gatorade may help you as well.
-One study even found that chocolate milk is also a good post-workout recovery drink.
+Of note, a recent systematic review and meta-analysis found that chocolate milk (which contains protein, carbohydrates, fats, water, and electrolytes) may be a good post-workout recovery drink.

 2. Get a Good Night’s Sleep

 If your schedule allows for it, try to sneak in a few afternoon snoozes during the week as well.
-Waiting two hours after a workout and then taking a quick 20-minute power nap not only restores the muscles, but it also won’t inhibit your nocturnal slumber.
+Waiting two hours after a workout and then taking a quick 20-minute power nap restores the muscles, but it also won’t inhibit your nocturnal slumber.

-Related story: What Are the Benefits of Power Naps?
+- What Are the Benefits of Power Naps?